sakibarifin/AmarPass/README.md

 I can't and I think most people are the same.
 Random passwords are ok if you always rely on a password manager.
 But even if you have 100s of passwords, you might still need to memorize 5-10 passwords or even more for increasing productivity or some other reason.

 That's where my solution kicks in.
-It allows me to use my own wordlist to generate a password.
-I want to use my own mother language for passwords securely and this app does this well.
-This ensures that I have able to easily remember the passwords.
+It allows me or other Bangla speakers to use my own wordlist to generate a password.
+I want to use my own mother language for passwords that are easy to remember and secure.

 ### How it works